Should Donald Trump return to Twitter now that Elon Musk owns it? Austin people are screaming - ExBulletin

 Twitter accepted Musk’s $44 billion offer to acquire the company in April.
 (Scott Olson/Getty Images)

 “I don’t think he would come back because he has his own social media now,” one woman told Fox News.
-“I think it would be kind of bad marketing for his own social media platform if he did that.”
+“I think it would be a bit like bad marketing for his own social media platform if he did that.”

 “And because his whole thing is that he’s a really smart businessman, I don’t think that’s a smart business decision,” she added.